jilljenn/tryalgo.org/en/_posts/2019-11-29-Encode-edges-battledev.md

 ![Example graph]({{site.images}}battledev2019_devops.svg){:width="400"}

 We obtain the following adjacency matrix M, where we showed in gray the edges and in white the non-edges.
+(Small mistake, there is no edge between vertices 6 and 8.
+So the corresponding cells of M should be white.)

 ![Adjacency matrix]({{site.images}}battledev2019_devops_matrix.svg){:width="400"}